-My husband and I have been dreaming of around the world family travel (or RTW family travel, as I like to refer to it) for quite some time.
+My husband and I have been dreaming of our around the world family adventure (or RTW family travel, as I like to refer to it) for quite some time.
 A few years ago, we were both at a place, mentally, where we felt like we needed a change in our lives.
 However, it wasn’t until September 2017 that we decided to make our dream of RTW family travel happen.

 Now, we are in the beginning months of our RTW family travel journey, and we still can’t believe that we made it all happen in about nine months.
 It was a lot of hard work and organization, and even now, I still can’t relax my brain and assure myself that everything is all taken care of.

 This post was updated on December 19, 2019.

 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don’t worry, this will not result in any extra costs to you.

 Planning for RTW travel is no easy task.
 Not only is planning an around the world trip complicated, but adding kids into the mix makes it exponentially so.
 But rest assured, it is absolutely possible to do.
 Many families have done it.
 Just that fact alone gave us the confidence to make our dream a reality.

 Plenty of families like us have embarked on RTW family travel.
 And like us, they went through their own process of planning and preparation.
 In the last nine months, I couldn’t help but make mental notes of the things that I thought would be useful to know for families who are considering RTW family travel